lsst-epo/rubin-obs-api/README.md

 ## docker-compose explained

 A docker-compose.yml file is simply a way to define multiple images/containers that may be dependent on each other, and any environment variables that each image is expecting.
 When these defined containers and dependencies are brought up with the ```docker-compose up``` command each container is started as the dependencies dictate.

-It is likely that this file will be replaced with a Kubernetes kompose file at some point, but that work is forthcoming.